-The University requires three copies of the thesis (including the abstract and an approval sheet signed by the thesis committee members).
-These three copies are submitted unbound to the dissertation secretary; your account is then charged for the binding of all three copies.
-After binding, one copy is placed in the Adventist

-Heritage Center, one is given to the James White Library, and one is returned to the department in which you did your work.
-If you desire additional copies, special arrangements must be made for the binding and mailing of these copies.
+The University requires three copies of the thesis (including the abstract and an approval page signed by the thesis committee members).
+Submit a digital file of your thesis to the dissertation secretary, who directs LihtoTech to print the document.
+These copies are then processed at the James White Library and sent off-campus for binding.
+Your account is then charged for the printing and binding of all three copies.
+After binding, one copy is placed in the Adventist Heritage Center, one is given to the James White Library, and one is returned to the department in which you did your work.
+If you desire a personal copy, make arrangements with the dissertation secretary for the printing, binding, and mailing of these copies.